 Prince’s Festival is a celebration of the Dutch monarchy, centred around Prince’s Day.
 The days leading up to Prince’s Day are full of markets, concerts, a photo exhibition, cabaret, a hat fashion show and hat design competition and many more exciting activities in The Hague.

-Prince’s Festival is primarily a celebration of the royals, but this year it is also a celebration of democracy.
-Here are some of the Prince's Festival programme highlights, many of them delving into the theme of democracy.
+Prince’s Festival is primarily a celebration of the royals, but also a celebration of democracy.
+Here are some of the Prince's Festival programme highlights:

 The dashing hats on the catwalk at the Prince’s Hat Walk are displayed and a winner is determined.
 This spectacle shows the high standards of hat design and exclusive style in the range of hats among Dutch politicians and their partners.